Solar Observing

 About

 We’re taking advantage of the sunny summer weather and bringing our solar telescopes out each week this summer!
 Our expert staff will guide you through safe solar observing while teaching you about our closest star.
-Please note: that solar observing will be canceled in case of clouds or rain.
+Please note: solar observing will be canceled in case of clouds or rain.

 Solar safety